 Meanwhile, Greenland gave up on stromatolites permanently (or at least until the next super continent congeals in a half billion years or so) when Pangaea broke up and Greenland scooted pole-ward.
-Way too cold for stromatolites up there–they like their water hot–and not enough hypersalinity.
-So while Greenland has the oldest stromatolites, if Greenlanders want to see their living equivalents they have to go nearer the equator–Mexico, Brazil, the Bahamas.
+Way too cold for stromatolites up there–they like their water hot–and not enough hypersalinity (though there are also examples of freshwater stromatolites in a few places around the world, including a pond that is only forty years old.)
+So while Greenland has the oldest stromatolites, if Greenlanders want to see their living salt water equivalents they have to go nearer the equator–Mexico, Brazil, the Bahamas.
 Or about as far away as a Greenlander can go, Western Australia, which is where those Aussie paleontologists are now, being yelled at by drunken Pilbarrans angry about being the second oldest.
 There goes all that tourist money.

 Anyway, many years ago, back in my own personal Pre-Cambrian era, I decided that one day I’d write something about stromatolites.
 Now I did.
 I thought then that there would be more of a sense of achievement, of completion.
 Instead I feel empty and stromatoloid.
 Some bucket list this is.